Jennifer Coolidge: 1999–2006: Film breakthrough

 In 1999, Coolidge got her big break playing Jeanine Stifler, or "Stifler's mom" in American Pie.
 The film was a box-office hit and grossed $235 million worldwide.
-In 2001, she reprised her role in American Pie 2.
-Later in that same year, she had a supporting role in Legally Blonde as Paulette Bonafonté Parcelle the manicurist.
+In 2001, she played Ireenie in the film Pootie Tang.
+Later in that same year, she reprised her role as Stifler's Mom in American Pie 2, and had a supporting role in Legally Blonde as Paulette Bonafonté Parcelle the manicurist.
 Legally Blonde was a box-office hit, grossing US$96 million domestically.
 The film's box-office success led to her reprising the role in its 2003 sequel, Legally Blonde 2: Red, White & Blonde, but the movie was not as financially successful as the first and generated mostly negative reviews.
 In 2003, she again played Stifler's Mom in American Wedding.

 In 2003, she played the protagonist's agent Luise in Testosterone filmed in Argentina starring David Sutcliffe as Dean Seagrave and Antonio Sabato, Jr., as Pablo.
 In 2004, she had a supporting role in the romantic comedy A Cinderella Story playing Hilary Duff's character's vain, self-absorbed stepmother.
 The film went on to become a moderate box office hit despite negative critical reviews.

 She has appeared in 2001 on Frasier as Frederica, Martin Crane's new physical therapist, in 2003–2004 in 3 episodes of According to Jim, playing Roxanne, Jim's sister, and in 2003 in an episode of Sex and the City.
 Coolidge nearly received the role of Lynette Scavo on Desperate Housewives, but it eventually went to Felicity Huffman.

 In 2003, she starred in an episode of Friends in its final season as Amanda, an obnoxious acquaintance whom Phoebe Buffay and Monica Geller try to shake off.
 From 2004 to 2006, Coolidge had a role in the NBC comedy series Joey as Joey Tribbiani's oversexed agent Roberta "Bobbie" Morganstern.
 During its second season, she went from a recurring character to a more prominent role, appearing in 37 out of 46 episodes in the series.
 NBC officially canceled the series in May 2006, citing low ratings.

 Coolidge also appeared in 1998 in the children's comedy Slappy and the Stinkers, and as the voice of Aunt Fanny in the animated feature Robots in 2005.
 The film was accompanied by an original short animated film based on Robots, titled Aunt Fanny's Tour of Booty, in which she reprised her role.
 In late 2005, Coolidge was invited to join the Academy of Motion Picture Arts and Sciences.
 From 2000 to 2006 she played comic parts in the improv mockumentaries Best in Show, A Mighty Wind, and For Your Consideration, all directed by Christopher Guest.